Uj1797/Online_Retail_EDA/README.md

    - Calculated measures of central tendency and dispersion to understand dataset characteristics.

 4. Data Visualization:
-   - Utilized Matplotlib to create histograms, scatter plots, and bar plots for visual insights.
+   - Utilized Matplotlib to create histograms and bar plots for visual insights.

 5. Sales Trends Analysis:
    - Identified busiest sales months and days of the week to optimize inventory and staffing.